The Turning (2013 film)

 The Turning is a 2013 Australian anthology drama film based on a 2004 collection of short stories by Tim Winton.
+Produced by Robert Connolly and Maggie Miles, the film starred Cate Blanchett, Rose Byrne, Hugo Weaving, and Miranda Otto.
 It premiered at the Melbourne International Film Festival on 3 August 2013.
-It was nominated for the 2013 Asia Pacific Screen Award for Best Feature Film, and was screened in the Berlinale Special Galas section of the 64th Berlin International Film Festival.
+It received a nomination for the Asia Pacific Screen Award for Best Feature Film, as well as many nominations for AACTA Awards, including a win for Byrne.